Support is Always Available

 Ellie Pfeiffer, Advertising and Outreach

 Hi!
 My name is Ellie and my pronouns are she/her/hers.
-I’m a junior romance language major and political science minor from Dallas, Texas.Here at CC, in addition to working with outreach and advertising for START, I’m a Spanish and Italian tutor, FYE Mentor, and member of the varsity swim team.
-Other than spending time in the pool, I love to travel around the world, connect with new people, and enjoy all that nature has to offer.
+I’m a junior romance language major and political science minor from Dallas, Texas.Here at CC, in addition to working with outreach and advertising for START, I’m a Spanish and Italian tutor and FYE Mentor.
+I love to travel around the world, connect with new people, and enjoy all that nature has to offer.

 Angelina Chen, Advertising and Outreach